tystar86/python_exercises/Tasks/math.md

 ```

 #79.
->Write a Python program to compute Euclidean distance in Python.
+>Write a function to compute Euclidean distance in Python.

 **Note :** In mathematics, the Euclidean distance or Euclidean metric is the "ordinary" (i.e. straight-line) distance between two points in Euclidean space.
 With this distance, Euclidean space becomes a metric space.
 The associated norm is called the Euclidean norm.